i386x/pubdocs/TeX/README.md

   to *p*.
 * Return *p*.

-When TeX processes `\par` primitive it converts the current horizontal list to the paragraph by following these steps:
+When TeX processes `\par` primitive or display appears in a horizontal mode it converts the current horizontal list to the paragraph by following these steps:
 1. **[Prepare]** Let *L* be the current horizontal list and *V* be the current vertical list.
    * If *V* is not empty and `\parskip` is not zero, append `\vskip \parskip`